GitStudying/PrintifyProfitCalculator/README.md

 # Future implementation ideas
 - Possibility to extend to other big selling platforms as it would be a more general tool.
-- Compare multiple or two plaforms, or even calculate the cheapest platform of the implemented ones.
+- Compare multiple or two plaforms.
 As a starting seller this could be handy.
 If you are more popular or higher selling but gain a lot of traffic from your own sources or affiliate marketing then you could just choose the cheapest platform and sell your items there.
-- Calculate breakeven cost from inputs (depending on the platform cost and logic requires a lot of rewriting of equations and finally solving them)